albanpuech/risky-biscuits-project/README.md

 ## 🍻 Climate and beers

-To explore how climates could impact the appreciation of beer, we first look at the general distribution of of each scores per climate.
-We first look at the average "overall" score per climates.
-We also plot the show the micro-average:
+To explore how climates could impact the appreciation of beer, we first look at the general distribution of each score per climate.
+We first look at the average "overall" score per climate.
+We also show the micro-average:

 <p align="center">
   <br>